topo-gps/ios-manual/en/waypoints/waypoint_icons.rst

 Waypoint icons
 ==============

-Waypoints are displayed on the map with an icon and a title.
-It is possible to customize the waypoint icon.
-Multiple waypoints can use exactly the same icon.
-Waypoints in the waypoints screen (Menu > Waypoints) can be :ref:`filtered on icon <ss-waypoint-filter-icon>`.

 The waypoint icons screen displays the list of available icons on your device.
 An example is shown below.

 .. figure:: ../_static/waypoint-ic1.png